sylydya/compare-generative-models/README.md

-# Trustworthy Evaluation of Generative AI Models
+# Statistical Inference for Generative Model Comparison

-This repository contains the implementation of the paper: **[Trustworthy Evaluation of Generative AI Models](https://arxiv.org/pdf/2501.18897).**
+This repository contains the code to reproduce the experiments in the paper: **[Statistical Inference for Generative Model Comparison](https://arxiv.org/pdf/2501.18897).**

 ## Overview